-The angular and spectral inversion for the retrieval of the aerosol and surface reflectance properties is performed individually for every processed pixels.
+The angular and spectral inversion for the retrieval of the aerosol and surface reflectance properties is performed individually for every processed pixel.

-- (a) Cloud filtering (Section 4.3.1) - A cloud mask is applied on the observation vector to remove all the cloud observations. - (b) Inversion (Section 4.3.2.1) - The state vector is estimated from the measurement vector.
-The forward model is estimated at each inversion step. - (c) Retrieval uncertainty estimation (Section 4.3.4) - The uncertainty of the solution is estimated. - (d) Quality control (Section 4.3.3) - A quality indicator based on factors such as the magnitude of the Jacobians of the AOT and the retrieval uncertainty is calculated.

-3. Product generation (Section 4.4)
+- (a) Cloud filtering (Section 4.3.1)A cloud mask is applied on the observation vector to remove all the cloud observations. - (b) Inversion (Section 4.3.2.1) The state vector is estimated from the measurement vector.
+The forward model is estimated at each inversion step. - (c) Retrieval uncertainty estimation (Section 4.3.4) The uncertainty of the solution is estimated. - (d) Quality control (Section 4.3.3)A quality indicator based on factors such as the magnitude of the Jacobians of the AOT and the residual of the cost function is calculated. - 3.
+Product generation (Section 4.4)

-The CISAR algorithm delivers the surface BHR and RPV parameters in each processed spectral band, as well as the AOT at $0.55\mu m$ .
+The CISAR algorithm delivers the surface BHR and RPV parameters in each processed spectral band, as well as the AOT at $0.55 \mu$ m.